Low Somatic Awareness, with Any Diagnosis? Grab Your Vibrating Pool Noodle!

 Occupational therapists have been treating children with complex medical conditions for a very long time.
 In acute care, in outpatient clinics, and at home.
 It is only recently that their unique constellation of cognitive, sensory, and social/emotional reactions have been formally recognized as PTSD.
 Occupational therapists can help these kids and their families in ways…… Continue reading How Occupational Therapy Helps Kids With Complex Medical Histories Heal From PTSD

 Low Tone In The Summertime Heat?
-4 Reasons To Hydrate
+4 Reasons To Go give Your Kid a Glass of Water NOW!

 Here in the northeast, we are simmering all day, every day.
 The little ones on my caseload with low muscle tone are getting floppier and crabbier with each week at camp or daycare.
 We know why.
 The effects of heat on muscles is a big part of the problem.
 Bring them indoors in the A/C,…… Continue reading Low Tone In The Summertime Heat?
-4 Reasons To Hydrate
+4 Reasons To Go give Your Kid a Glass of Water NOW!

 Sensory Processing, Allergies, and Colds: Nothing to Sneeze At!